uml-digitalinitiatives/uofm_maintenance_scripts/README.md

       UOFM_MAINTENANCE_FIX_TIFFS_QUEUE,
       // Whether to filter out PIDs that are already in the Solr Index FALSE,
-      // A function name to generate your queue items, defaults to adding the PID as the queue data.
+      // A function name to generate your queue items or FALSE to just store the PID, defaults to adding the PID as the queue data.
       // The function takes a single queue and returns the object/array/etc to add to the queue.
       'uofm_maintenance_custom_queue_maker',
     ),